Steffo99/docker-backup-duplicity/README.md

     Complete the authentication to proceed.

-    (Make sure to read the alert below if you're having issues!)

-1. You should be done!
-Make sure backups are appearing in the Google Drive directory you've configured.

-> [!CAUTION]
->
     > For authentication to work correctly after [Google's removal of the OOB Flow](https://developers.google.com/identity/protocols/oauth2/resources/oob-migration), your `http://localhost:80` address needs to match the `http://localhost:80` of the Gestalt Amadeus container.
     >
     > This is not an issue if you can launch a browser on the same machine you're configuring Gestalt Amadeus, but it might be troublesome for non-graphical servers, where this is not possible.
     >
     > To apply a quick band-aid to the issue, you can temporarily set up an SSH tunnel towards the server for the duration of the setup process:
     >
     > ```bash
     > # This unfortunately requires root access, since the port we have to tunnel, 80, has a number lower than 1024.
     > sudo ssh -L 80:80 yourserver
     > ```

+1. You should be done!
+Make sure backups are appearing in the Google Drive directory you've configured.